-These works represent dedicated, intensive research of how the Latinx body is taxed through forced migration, dangerous labor, and the consumption of American chicken.
+These works represent dedicated, intensive research exploring how the Latinx body is taxed through forced migration, dangerous labor, and the consumption of American chicken.
 At the intersection of exploitative policy and culture, one can observe a phenomenon of cannibalism.
-Chicken, or Pollo, an inseparable staple to Latinx cuisine for most, is equally inseparable from the unethical modes at which it is farmed and processed in mass–which heavily exploit the Latinx bodies.
+Chicken, or pollo, an inseparable staple to Latinx cuisine for most, is equally inseparable from the unethical modes by which it is farmed and processed in mass — which heavily exploit Latinx bodies.

 The exploitation of migrant labor and systematic disenfranchisement of Latinx communities led many to work in dangerous employment such as meat processing, which compounded with the economic accessibility and cultural relevancy of chicken, positions them as producers, consumers, and the products themselves.